shug0131/eudraCT/docs/testing.md

 ### Test description

-The Testing Outline contains the following information:
+The Test Outline contains the following information:
-*	Category of the test  (step of reference, if manual or negative testing type),
+*	Category of the test  (step of reference, if manual or negative testing type)
-*	Test description,
+*	Test description
-*	Expected result,
+*	Expected result
 *	Input/output file, as applicable
-*	Actual results;
+*	Actual results
-*	Pass or Fail;
+*	Pass or Fail
-*	Comments;
+*	Comments
-*	Initials and Date.
+*	Initials and Date

+For each test case in the Test Outline document, the relevant script, if available, or manual check is performed and the actual result compared with the content of the expected result column (As expected or Not as expected).
+The output of this comparison determines the status (Pass or Fail) of the test.
+Any failures is described in the Comments column and shared with the developer for information and resolution.

 # Testing Procedure